apache/druid/docs/ingestion/data-formats.md

 :::caution[Deprecated]

-Hadoop-based ingestion is deprecated and scheduled to be removed with Druid 37.0.0.

-We recommend one of Druid's other supported ingestion methods, such as [SQL-based ingestion](../multi-stage-query/index.md) or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md)

-You must now explicitly opt-in to using the deprecated `index_hadoop` task type.
-To opt-in, set `druid.indexer.task.allowHadoopTaskExecution` to `true` in your `common.runtime.properties` file.
-For more information, see [#18239](https://github.com/apache/druid/pull/18239).
+Hadoop-based ingestion is deprecated.
+For more information, see the [upgrade notes](../release-info/upgrade-notes.md#hadoop-based-ingestion).

 :::